kevin13005/ITConsulting/README.md

-Use of bootstrap 4 on a single pgae project
+Use of bootstrap 4 on a single page project